Jacqueline Nguyen: District court service

-On July 31, 2009, President Barack Obama nominated Nguyen to a seat on the United States District Court for the Central District of California, vacated when Nora Margaret Manella left the federal judiciary to join the California Courts of Appeal in 2006.
+On July 31, 2009, President Barack Obama nominated Nguyen to a seat on the United States District Court for the Central District of California, vacated by Judge Nora Margaret Manella, who resigned in 2006 to join the California Courts of Appeal.
 Senator Dianne Feinstein had recommended Nguyen's nomination.
-On September 23, Nguyen appeared before the Senate Judiciary Committee, which reported her nomination on October 15.
-On December 1, 2009, the United States Senate voted 97–0 to confirm Nguyen.
+On September 23, 2009, Nguyen appeared before the Senate Judiciary Committee, which reported her nomination on October 15, 2009.
+On December 1, 2009, the United States Senate confirmed Nguyen by a 97–0 vote.
 She received her commission on December 4, 2009.
-On May 15, 2012, her service on the District Court terminated due to her elevation to the Court of Appeals.
+On May 15, 2012, her service on the District Court terminated due to her elevation to the court of appeals.

 Ninth Circuit service

 On September 22, 2011, President Obama nominated Nguyen to the United States Court of Appeals for the Ninth Circuit.
 The Senate confirmed Nguyen by a 91–3 vote on May 7, 2012.
 She received her commission on May 14, 2012.

 She is the first Asian-American female to serve as a federal appellate judge.
 She is also the first Vietnamese-American federal judge, and the first Asian-Pacific American female federal judge in California.
 In 2012, she was speculated to be a candidate for the Supreme Court.

 In February 2016, The New York Times identified her as a potential nominee to replace Justice Antonin Scalia.